JeeWeetje/iot-workshop/README.md

 6. **Write down** the `name` of the IoT Hub eg. `TechDays42ih`
 7. Navigate to the `iothubowner` policy and **write down** the primary key
-8. In the last step op this tutorial, the 'Connection string-primary key' is needed.
-Remember this `Connection String-Primary Key`
+8. In the last step op this tutorial, the 'Connection String-Primary Key' is needed. **Write down** this `Connection String-Primary Key`

     ![alt tag](img/azure-iothubowner-policy.png)